josephbeuysmum/Dertisch/README.md

 Waiters
 ---

 The people who take dishes from kitchen to table.
-Waiters are classically part VIPER `presenters` and part MVVM `viewModels` - ergo `presenterModels` - which are given data by head chefs in order to populate and control views.
+Waiters are classically part VIPER `presenters` and part MVVM `viewModels` - ergo MVP `presenters` - which are given data by head chefs in order to populate and control views.

 Ingredients
 ---